-1 AFRICAN NOVA SCOTIAN ROAD TO ECONOMIC PROSPERITY ACTION PLAN Monitoring committee and Elders Council were established, and a roundtable with the Mayor, CAO, and municipality representatives was held.
-The African Nova Scotian Index is in development and a 1 HALIFAX CIVIC \oslash 1 HALIFAX'S INCLUSIVE ECONOMIC STRATEGY 2022-2027 new website was launched.
+AFRICAN NOVA SCOTIAN

+ROAD TO ECONOMIC

+PROSPERITY ACTION PLAN

+Monitoring committee and Elders Council were established, and a roundtable with the Mayor, CAO, and municipality representatives was held.

+The African Nova Scotian Index is in development and a new-website was launched.

+HALIFAX'S INCLUSIVE

+ECONOMIC STRATEGY

+2022-2027

 Halifax Regional Council adopted People.
 Planet.
-Prosperity.
-Halifax's Inclusive Economic Strategy 2022-2027 as Halifax's new five-year economic strategy on April 5, 2022.
-The strategy focuses on priorities, actions, and targets to make it easier to do business in Halifax and capitalize on strategic opportunities for inclusive, REGULATORY MODERNIZATION \odot sustainable growth, ensure Halifax has a skilled, diverse, and inclusive workforce to grow the economy now and in the future, as well as improve and showcase Halifax's quality of life to attract and retain residents, workers, businesses, and visitors.
-2027 growth targets include growing Halifax's GDP to \$25 billion, COMMUNITY LAND TRUST MODEL Q increasing Halifax's population to 525,000, growing the labour force to 310,000, as well as increasing residents' well-being on a continuous basis while aligning with and aiming to support the municipality in achieving its long-term HalifACT goal to achieve net- zero emissions by 2050.
-PLANNING AND BY-LAW SIMPLIFICATION \oslash 1 HALIFAX REGIONAL INTEGRATED TOURISM MASTER PLAN The increase from 2020/21 to 2021/22 in the number of passengers arriving in Halifax by air or cruise can be attributed to the easing of COVID-19 restrictions, increasing travel.
-REGIONAL PLAN \oslash COGSWELL DISTRICT Early works construction commenced December 2021 with full construction in March 2022.
-The project is scheduled to be complete in 2025. Ų 1 RURAL PLANNING PROGRAM Rural-specific background information, history, and development data collection continues for the Regional Plan update and Rural By-law Simplification Program.
-906 21.3% RURAL AREA NEW RESIDENTIAL UNITS FROM PERMITS ISSUED
+Prosperity.Halifax's Inclusive Economic Strategy 2022-2027 as Halifax's new five-year economic strategy on April 5, 2022.
+The strategy focuses on priorities, actions, and targets to make it easier to do business in Halifax and capitalize on strategic opportunities for inclusive, sustainable growth, ensure Halifax has a skilled, diverse, and inclusive workforce to grow the economy now and in the future, as well as improve and showcase Halifax's quality of life to attract and retain residents, workers, businesses, and visitors.

-Advanced projects related to HalifACT prototyping and engagement, food security prototyping with Hope Blooms, Akoma, and Mealful and product beta testing.
-An update was provided in fall 2021, where Regional Council confirmed a three-year financial commitment for the lease at Volta, beginning 2021/22.
+2027 growth targets include growing Halifax's GDP to \$25 billion, increasing Halifax's population to 525,000, growing the labour force to 310,000, as well as increasing residents' well-being on a continuous basis while aligning with and aiming to support the municipality in achieving its long-term HalifACT goal to achieve net-zero emissions by 2050.

+HALIFAX REGIONAL

+INTEGRATED TOURISM

+MASTER PLAN

+The increase from 2020/21 to 2021/22 in the number of passengers arriving in Halifax by air or cruise can be attributed to

+1,076,458 A 8.11%

+PASSENGERS ARRIVING IN

+HALIFAX BY AIR OR CRUISE

+PROJECT

+Early works construction commenced December 2021 with full construction in March 2022.
+The project is scheduled to be complete in 2025.

+RURAL PLANNING PROGRAM

+Rural-specific background information, history, and development data collection continues for the Regional Plan update and Rural By-law Simplification Program.

+906 A21.3%

+RURAL AREA NEW

+RESIDENTIAL UNITS

+FROM PERMITS ISSUED

+HALIFAX CIVIC INNOVATION OUTPOST

+REGULATORY MODERNIZATION